sendwithus/vic-startup-jobs/README.md

 ## How to Apply?
-Click the link for more on each job posting, including how to apply.
-Most companies provide application instructions on their respective websites.
+Click the link for more info about each job posting, including how to apply.
+Most companies provide application instructions on their websites.

 ## How to Post?
-Submit a pull request adding your job postings, or [click here](https://github.com/vicstartups/jobs/edit/master/README.md) to edit directly on Github.
+Submit a pull request adding your job posting, or [click here](https://github.com/vicstartups/jobs/edit/master/README.md) to edit directly on Github.

 ## Who Can Post?